The Direct-Coupled Cathode Follower

 problem is, by having a high anode voltage on the previous stage, we are forcing the cathode

-follower to bias so hot that it will be beginning to draw grid current.
+follower to bias so hot that it will be on the edge of drawing grid current.
 This will drag down the

 anode voltage of the previous stage and simultaneously raise the cathode voltage of the follower,